mbronstein1/Couch-Potato/README.md

 If you are not logged in, your functionality is limited to perusing the browse page slideshow and viewing a variety of movie details when you click a movie image.

 If you wish to get full access to the site, click the Login link in the navigation bar.
-You will also be redireted to the Login page if you try to perform an action limited to registered users such as viewing the My Collection page, attempting to save a movie to you collection, or performing a customized genre or movie title search.
+You will also be redirected to the Login page if you try to perform an action limited to registered users such as viewing the My Collection page, attempting to save a movie to your collection, or performing a customized genre or movie title search.

 ![GIF of logging in](./assets/Login%20gif.gif)

 When you are logged in you can perform a custom search on the Browse page by using the search forms on the left side of the page.
 You can use one criteria in a search.
-You search results are populated in the space to the right.
+Your search results are populated in the space to the right.

 ![GIF of genre search](./assets/Genre%20search%20gif.gif)

 When the search results appear, clicking on a result will launch the movie details modal.
 A variety of details are present to help inform you about the movie.
-Click the Save to My Collection button at the bottom of the modal to save the movie to your favorites.
+Click the Save to My Collection button at the bottom of the modal to save the movie to your collection.

 ![GIF of search result and save to collection](./assets/Save%20to%20favorites.gif)